Traditional banking model? R.I.P. says UK regulator

-LONDON (Reuters) - Banks need a new business model and the threat of forced separation of investment and retail banking should be put into law to help curb risky behavior, UK regulators said on Wednesday.
+LONDON, Nov 7 (Reuters) - Banks need a new business model and the threat of forced separation of investment and retail banking should be put into law to help curb risky behaviour, UK regulators said on Wednesday.

 Andrew Haldane, director of financial stability at the Bank of England, told a panel of lawmakers that Britain’s Vickers plan to impose extra capital on the deposit-taking arms of banks by 2019 to make them safer, may not be enough to protect the taxpayer.